fjavierm/ceh/06-System_Hacking/README.md

 * **Hash Injection**: A pass the hash attack is an exploit in which an attacker steals a hashed user credential and, without cracking it, reuses it to trick an authentication system into creating a new authenticated session on the same network.

-* **Phishing**: There's an easy way to hack: ask the user for his or her password.
+* **Phishing**: There is an easy way to hack: ask the user for his or her password.
 A phishing email leads the unsuspecting reader to a faked log in page associated with whatever service it is the hacker wants to access, requesting the user to put right some terrible problem with their security.
 That page then skims their password and the hacker can go use it for their own purpose.

 * **Malware**: A keylogger, or screen scraper, can be installed by malware which records everything users type or takes screenshots during a login process, and then forwards a copy of this file to hacker central.